WWE News: Finn Balor Talks WWE U.K. Championship Tournament Importance

-The WWE U.K. Championship Tournament takes place next weekend and Triple H has said that he hopes that the tournament will lead to a WWE Network exclusive series based on the U.K. talent.
+The WWE U.K. Championship Tournament takes place next weekend, and Triple H has said that he hopes that the tournament will lead to a WWE Network exclusive series based on the U.K. talent.
 In an interview with ESPN, former WWE Universal Champion Finn Balor said he thinks this is huge for the WWE.

 He points out the fact that some people are criticizing the idea of the WWE U.K. Championship Tournament because no one knows anyone competing in it.
 Finn Balor then pointed out that no one knew who he was when he went to NJPW as Price Devitt and he did just fine.